 We assume rings have unity, which means we're assuming every algebra also has unity.
 There is an alternative definition without that assumption, which one would call a non-unital algebra.

 There is also an alternative definition that results in a very similar structure to an algebra, with the notable exception that the multiplication in is not (assumed to be) associative.
-Such a structure (when the multiplication is not associative) is called a non-associative algebra.
+When the multiplication is not associative such a structure is called a non-associative algebra.

 We will not worry about these slightly more general structures.